hossien-soli/taskbazi/README.md

   - Consider service replication & load balancing(on swarm cluster)

 - **Linux Systemd/Supervisor**:
-  - Or Run each microservice as a linux systemd service on a linux-server or node(api gateway on public/master node)
+  - Or Run each microservice as a linux systemd service(with strict process isolation using linux kernel features) on a linux-server or node(api gateway on public/master node)
   - Implement health checks via:
     - Cron jobs
     - Systemd timers
   - Private network configuration for private microservices(inter-service communication)
-  - Of course, you can implement replication without docker
+  - Of course, you can implement replication without docker or kubernetes

 - **Spring-application Replication(Stateless)**:
   - just copy/clone same spring application(or container) in multiple node of the cluster using swarm or other methods